naston70/jeremys-it-lab/23.EtherChannel/etherchannel.md

-# EtherChanel
+# EtherChannel

 EtherChannel is a port aggregation technology in which multiple physical port links are grouped into one logical link.
 It is used to provide high speed links and redundancy.
 A maximum of 8 links can be aggregated to form a single link.

-'EtherChannel' is Cisco's own term for port channelling.
+'EtherChannel' is Cisco's own term for port channeling.
 It is commonly used to increase the bandwidth of Layer 2 technologies

 [SW] =================== [SW]    Two switches connected via f0/1 - 4
 [1 ] =================== [2 ]